Rationalism Versus Empiricism -- How Reality Is Understood

 So, where does this leave us?
 In a delightful dance of both logic and experience!
 Some truths, like the sting of a lemon, demand direct contact.
 Others, like the beauty of a sunset, can be appreciated from afar, through the lens of careful contemplation.

-It's through the combined forces of rationalism and mpiricism that we understand reality.
+It's through the combined forces of rationalism and empiricism that we understand reality.
 However, neither one is without its flaws and its costs as well.
 You might find out that those who have been traumatized by life, will be more inclined to spend their time in isolation from the world.

 Nevertheless, you might find some of them to be as much knowledgeable as anyone else, and even more, because a first-hand experience is not necessary to understand this world, at least not entirely.
-Comapre this to understanding North Korean philosophy without ever being in North Korea.
+Compare this to understanding North Korean philosophy without ever being in North Korea.

 By the same token, people who have travelled a lot, spoke to a lot of people and had exotic experiences, could in theory still have a less-than-profound understanding of reality if they do not work on becoming more logical beings.
 And yet it does not negate the fact that they had many experiences many people do not have, making them good sources of knowledge nevertheless.